NatLabs/memory-buffer/optimisations.md

 | insert()            | 154_896 |      427_316 |
 | removeLast()        |  57_700 |    6_723_228 |

-# split pointer at index to address and size at index
+### split pointer at index fn into two fns -> address and size at index

 Instructions